JCohner/swarm_platform/README.md

 * Implemented driver library level functionality of control of the Zumo robot
 * Designed v1.0 of interface PCB
 * Implemented prototype of a custom biosynchronicity algorithm using the CC1310's RF Driver

+## Directory Structure
+* cc1310_code
+	code running on the CC1310, controls zumo, implements RF synchronicity algorithm.
+See directory for more information
+* doc
+	documentation relating to the Zumo, CC1310, and other components in this design
+* eagle_files
+	all PCB related documents